owenfhale/bioinfo_class/README.md

  - 7th year Microbe Host Interactions MD/PhD candidate in Maria Hadjifrangiskou's lab
  - Uses bioinformatics to characterize the microbiome of patients at risk of urinary tract infections

+### Jamisha Francis
+ - 7th year Microbe Host Interactions PhD candidate in Maria Hadjifrangiskou's lab
+ - Uses bioinformatics to characterize the microbiome of the urinary tract

 ## Module Schedule
  - class 1
  - class 2